Motivating Yourself with Self-Compassion: Learning Healthy Motivation Practices

 • “May I give myself all the compassion and patience I need.”

-Reframe failure as an opportunity for growth
+Reframing failure as an opportunity for learning and growth

 Self-compassionate individuals may recognize their shortcomings while drawing invaluable lessons from their past failures and repackaging them as motivation to grow.
 As Kristin Neff writes, “Our success and failures come and go– they neither define us nor do they determine our worthiness.”